KDRdev/ImagePost/README.md

 ************************************************

-Run the following command to create a db record for your user. **ATTENTION** clear $email, $password values from pass_hash.php file after creating user.
+Run the following command from the project root to create a db record for your user. **ATTENTION** clear $email, $password values from pass_hash.php file after creating user.

 ``` C
 php app/setup/pass_hash.php